transloadit/uppy.io/blog/2023-10-25-image-editor.md

 In the images below, the <span style={{ color: `rgb(127, 194, 65)` }}>green rectangle</span> represents the desired dimensions of our image after it’s scaled.
-Luckily for us, the scaling function is defined in such a way that our scaling factor is `H/h`.
-We already know `h` (it’s the height of our image!), so we just need to find `H`, in order to scale our image properly.
+Our scaling function (and hopefully yours) is defined in such a way that if we have the image of height `h`, and we want to scale it up to height `H`, we need to execute `.scale(H/h)`.
+Since we already know `h`, as it's the height of our image, we only need to find `H` to complete our scaling function.

 <table style={{ background: "rgb(250, 250, 250)" }}>
   <thead>